afcarl/procgraph/docs/source/pgdoc.rst

 Block ``covariance``
 ------------------------------------------------------------------
-Computes the covariance matrix of the input
+Computes the covariance matrix of the input.

 .. rst-class:: procgraph:config